Can IBS and Diabetes Be Related?

 It is also worthwhile to explore the side effects of other diabetes medications, as other medications can also cause a gastric upset as well.

-If the patient already had IBS or the symptoms don’t seem to be related to Metformin, there may be other potential causes for the experienced symptoms.
+If the patient already had IBS or the symptoms do not seem to be related to Metformin, there may be other potential causes for the experienced symptoms.

 Diet and Lifestyle

-Often, when a patient hears they have been diagnosed with type-2 diabetes, they earn themselves a referral to a diabetes educator where they’ll receive a series of education handouts from their doctor.
+Often, when a patient hears they have been diagnosed with type 2 diabetes, they earn themselves a referral to a diabetes educator where they will receive a series of education handouts from their doctor.

 However, they are experiencing diarrhea.

 Why Are You Experiencing Diarrhea?

 A lot of people hear the word diabetes and automatically assume they need to eat foods that are sugar-free or low sugar.

 Yes, cutting out artificial sugar is beneficial.
 However, particular sugars can cause diarrhea.
 In some cases, sugar alcohols can cause diarrhea.

 What are sugar alcohols?
 According to the Mayo Clinic, sugar alcohols occur naturally in certain foods and are often manufactured as an additive.
 On the food labels, the names of the additives go by: